google-research/android_world/index.markdown

 <pre>
 @misc{androidworld,
-  title={AndroidWorld: A Dynamic Benchmarking Environment for Autonomous Agents}, author={Chris Rawles and Yifan Chang and Sarah Clinckemaillie and Jonathan Waltz and Gabrielle Lau and Robert Berry and Wei Li and Will Bishop and Alice Li and Folawiyo Campbell-Ajala and Divya Tyam and Daniel Toyama and Timothy Lillicrap and Oriana Riva}, archivePrefix={arXiv}, eprint={}, year={2024}
+  title={AndroidWorld: A Dynamic Benchmarking Environment for Autonomous Agents}, author={Chris Rawles and Yifan Chang and Sarah Clinckemaillie and Jonathan Waltz and Gabrielle Lau and Marybeth Fair and Robert Berry and Wei Li and Will Bishop and Alice Li and Folawiyo Campbell-Ajala and Divya Tyam and Daniel Toyama and Timothy Lillicrap and Oriana Riva}, archivePrefix={arXiv}, eprint={}, year={2024}